Battle of Kempen

-The Battle of Kempen (Note: Also known as the Battle of the Kempen Heights, or Battle of Hückelsmay) took place on 17 January 1642 during the Thirty Years' War, outside Kempen, Germany.
+The Battle of Kempen (Note: Also known as the Battle of the Kempen Heights or Battle of Hückelsmay.) took place on 17 January 1642 during the Thirty Years' War, outside Kempen, Germany.
 A combined Franco-Hessian army, led by de Guébriant and von Eberstein respectively, defeated an Imperial force under General de Lamboy.

 The Imperial army disintegrated, with the majority either captured or killed.
 Defeat ended Imperial plans for an invasion of Champagne, and temporarily secured French-Hessian control of the Lower Rhine.

 Background

-In late 1641, de Lamboy and his Imperial force of 9,000 men established winter quarters in Kempen, then part of the Electorate of Cologne, an ally of Emperor Ferdinand.
-He was instructed to await the arrival of additional Imperial troops under Melchior Graf von Hatzfeldt.
+In late 1641, Lamboy and his Imperial army of 9,000 took up winter quarters in Kempen, then part of the Electorate of Cologne, an ally of Emperor Ferdinand.
+He was instructed to await the arrival of reinforcements under Melchior Graf von Hatzfeldt.
 Once combined, they would invade the French province of Champagne, while the Spanish Army of Flanders simultaneously entered Picardy.

-Learning of this, the Chief minister of France, Cardinal Richelieu, recalled the French Army of Germany, commanded by Guébriant, from supporting Swedish troops in Northern Germany.
+In response, Cardinal Richelieu, then Chief minister of France, recalled the French Army of Germany, commanded by Guébriant, from supporting Swedish troops in Northern Germany.
 The French army comprised around 2,000 infantry and 3,500 cavalry, largely composed of German mercenaries known as Weimarians.
-Like Guébriant himself, they served Bernard of Saxe-Weimar until his death in 1639, after which they were taken into French service.
+Like Guébriant, they followed Bernard of Saxe-Weimar until his death in 1639, after which they were taken into French service.

-In December 1641, Guébriant was reinforced by Eberstein's Hessian army of 4,000 men, split equally between infantry and cavalry.
+In December 1641, Guébriant linked up with Eberstein's army of 4,000 Hessians, split equally between infantry and cavalry.
 By this stage of the war, the limiting factor in any campaign was securing supplies and forage for men and horses.
 In order to deny these to Lamboy, on 11 January 1642 the Franco-Hessian army crossed the Rhine at Wesel, and began to ravage lands around his base.
-On 15 January, the French cavalry beat off a reconnaissance party led by Heinrich von Mercy, Lamboy's deputy and brother of the Bavarian general Franz von Mercy.
+On 15 January, the French cavalry beat off a reconnaissance party led by Heinrich von Mercy, brother of Bavarian general Franz.

-Prisoners informed Guébriant that Hatzfeldt had reached Cologne with 7,000 men, and he decided to attack Lamboy before the two armies could combine.
-Although more than a third of Lamboy's men were unavailable due to sickness or lack of weapons, he ignored instructions to avoid combat until joined by Hatzfeldt.
-Instead, he established his troops in a triangle on the heights south of Kempen, along a line running from Hüls to St Tönis.
+Guébriant learned Hatzfeldt had reached Cologne with 7,000 men, and decided to attack Lamboy before the two could combine.
+Although many of his men were unavailable due to sickness or lack of weapons, Lamboy ignored instructions to avoid combat until joined by Hatzfeldt.
+Instead, he positioned his troops in a triangle on the heights south of Kempen, along a line running from Hüls to St Tönis.
 With a ditch covering his positions in front and the infantry placed behind hedges and in buildings, Lamboy was confident he could beat off any assault.

 The Franco-Hessian army were short of supplies, which combined with Hatzfeldt's presence meant Guébriant had to act quickly, or not at all.
-On 16 January, his own troops were ordered to concentrate around Linn in preparation for an attack, while Eberstein's men moved up from Wesel to the nearby village of Uerdingen.
-(Note: Hüls, Linn and Uerdingen are now all part of the modern city of Krefeld) To speed up progress, the heavy guns were left behind.
+On 16 January, his own troops concentrated around Linn in preparation for an attack, while Eberstein's men moved up from Wesel to the nearby village of Uerdingen.
+(Note: Hüls, Linn, and Uerdingen are now all part of the modern city of Krefeld.)
+To speed up progress, the heavy guns were left behind.